abzdev2gs/lab5/README.md

 It took me 6hrs to complete
 The challenging part was reading throught he boilerplate code provided and understanding what it was doing The fun part was I learnt animations, css, and javascript

+# Lab 8:
+This is a fun and challenging exercise.
+I learnt a lot about Jquery and DOM events
+I learnt how to make a very simple and fun games using html, css, and javascript

+It took me 8hrs to complete the assignment
+The difficult part was understanding the boiler plat code provided.